rdgao/rdgao.github.io/_pages/projects.md

   - url: /assets/images/projects/cog2.png
     image_path: /assets/images/projects/thumbnail/cog2.png
 ---

-Collected below are projects for my own PhD research in computational neuroscience and cognitive science, stuff I contribute to, as well as some fun personal projects.
+Collected below are some of my ongoing and completed research projects in computational neuroscience and cognitive science, stuff I contribute to, as well as some fun personal projects.
 Associated code and papers are included wherever possible.
-You can find all of them on [Google Scholar][g_scholar].
+You can find all of them on [Google Scholar][g_scholar], [GitHub][gh_rgao], or my [CV][cv].

 ---

 # dissertation
 You can find my full thesis [here][thesis], and the defense talk is available on [YouTube][yt_defense], thanks to the pandemic.
 This pretty much summarizes most of the works listed below.